vicente-cp/hazards-data-viz/README.md

       npm run dev
     ```

-2. Open the browser to http://localhost:3000/
+2. Open your browser to http://localhost:3000/

 3. Profit!